rhaldkhein/jservice/README.md

   // We can also add a service multiple times but need to set different name services.add(Config, 'user-config') services.add(Config, 'database-config')

+  // more...

+  // Some services can be configured, like this services.configure(Database, provider => {
+    // Here we get host and port from config var { host, port } = provider.get('database-config')
+    // Or, you can also set it here
+    // var host = 'localhost'
+    // var port = 27000

+    // Now, we tell database to use this return { host,  port }
+  })
 }
 ```